orijtech/website/_content/doc/tutorial/configure-vimgo-goland.md

     git clone https://github.com/fatih/vim-go.git ~/.vim/pack/plugins/start/vim-go
     ```

-    If you are using another package manager, consult [this list](https://github.com/fatih/vim-go#install) to determine which helper line you should use.
+    If you are using a package manager other than Vim Package 8, see [this list](https://github.com/fatih/vim-go#install) for package manager commands.

 2.  **Install the necessary binaries**.
 Use the vim-go command `:GoInstallBinaries`,
     which will `go install` all the required binaries.
 Alternatively, you can insert the following lines into your vimrc file, save the file, and then install the vim-go plugin by running: